Videoland (Netherlands)

 Videoland is a Dutch OTT online service provider owned by RTL Nederland, a subsidiary of DPG Media.
 Originally it was a retail chain of video rental stores.
 Its main competitor is Netflix.
-Videoland is registrered as a VOD-service in Luxembourg; hence the law of Luxembourg (as is for the tv-stations RTL4, RTL5 etc) applies to Videoland.
+Until June 30, 2026 Videoland was registrered as a VOD-service in Luxembourg; hence the law of Luxembourg (as is for the TV-stations RTL 4, RTL 5 etc.) applied to Videoland.
+Since July 1, 2026, Videoland became by law a Netherlands-registered activity.

 History

 Videoland was founded by Nico Broersen and Gerard van Stijn and opened its first video rental store in 1984.
-From 1992 to 1996 Philips was the owner, and took over the management in the Netherlands.
+From 1992 to 1996, Philips was the owner, and took over the management in the Netherlands.
 In 2004, the 200th store opened.

-By the end of the 2000s, video stores came under more pressure due to the rise of Video-on-Demand services.
+By the end of the 2000s, video stores came under more pressure due to the rise of video-on-demand services.
 Parent company Entertainment Retail Group filed for bankruptcy in 2010.
 The Videoland formula and franchise were then acquired by Moving Pictures Holding.

-Video-on-Demand Service
+Video-on-Demand service

 Videoland on Demand launched in 2010 and RTL Nederland took a share of 65% in 2013.
-Since 2015 Videoland on Demand is fully owned by RTL Nederland.
+Since 2015, Videoland on Demand is fully owned by RTL Nederland.
 As a result, Videoland's rental stores closed their doors.

 Since 2015, the company has also been producing its own programs for its video-on-demand service.